Places

 Common variations

-Dreaming of hiding from traffic may indicate feelings of being overwhelmed by external pressures and a longing for solitude.
+Dreaming of hiding on a busy road may reflect feelings of being overwhelmed by life's demands and the need to find a quiet space for oneself.

 Frequently asked questions